Uyghur Khaganate: Fall

-In 839, Hu was forced to commit suicide and a minister named Kürebir seized the throne with the help of 20,000 Shatuo horsemen from Ordos.
+In 839, Zhangxin Qaghan was forced to commit suicide and a minister named Qasar Qaghan seized the throne with the help of 20,000 Shatuo horsemen from Ordos.
 In the same year, there was a famine and an epidemic, with a particularly severe winter that killed much of the livestock the Uyghur economy was based on.

-In 840, 1 of 9 Uyghur ministers, Kulug Bagha, rival of Kurebir, fled to the Yenisei Kyrgyz and invited them to invade from the north.
-With a force of around 80,000 horsemen, they sacked the Uyghur capital at Ordu-Baliq, razing it to the ground.
-The Kyrgyz captured the Uyghur Khagan, Kürebir (Hesa/Qasar), and promptly beheaded him.
-They went on to destroy other cities throughout the Uyghur empire, burning them to the ground.
+In 840, one of nine Uyghur ministers, Kulug Bagha, rival of Qasar, fled to the Yenisei Kyrgyz and invited them to invade from the north.
+With a force of around 80,000 horsemen, they sacked Ordu-Baliq, razing it to the ground.
+The Kyrgyz captured Qasar, and promptly beheaded him.
+They went on to destroy other cities throughout the Uyghur Empire, burning them to the ground.
 The Uyghurs fled in two groups.
 A 30,000-strong group led by the aristocrat Ormïzt sought refuge in Tang territory but Emperor Wuzong of Tang ordered the borders to be closed.
-The other group, 100,000 strong, led by Öge, son of Baoyi and the new khagan of the defeated Uyghur khaganate, also fled to Tang territory.
-However Öge demanded a Tang city for residence as well as the protection of Manichaeans and food.
+The other group, 100,000 strong, led by Wujie Qaghan, son of Baoyi and the new khagan, also fled to Tang territory.
+However Wujie demanded a Tang city for residence as well as the protection of Manichaeans and food.
 Wuzong found the demands unacceptable and refused.
-He granted Ormïzt asylum in return for the use of his troops against Öge.
-Two years later, Wuzong extended the order to Christianity, Zoroastrianism, and especially Buddhism.
+He granted Ormïzt asylum in return for the use of his troops against Wujie.
+Two years later, Wuzong extended the order to ban Christianity, Zoroastrianism, and especially Buddhism.

 The Yenisei Kyrgyz and Tang dynasty launched a successful war between 840 and 848 against the Uyghur Khaganate using their claimed familial ties as justification for an alliance.

-In 841, Öge led the Uyghurs in an invasion of today Shaanxi.
+In 841, Wujie led the Uyghurs in an invasion of today's Shaanxi.

-In 843, a Tang army led by Shi Xiong attacked the Uyghurs led by Öge and slaughtered 10,000 Uyghurs on February 13, 843 at "Kill the Barbarians" Mountain (Shahu). Öge was wounded.
-After the defeat of Öge, Wuzong ordered Ormïzt's troops to be broken up and dispersed among different units.
+In 843, a Tang army led by Shi Xiong attacked the Uyghurs and killed 10,000 on February 13, 843, at "Kill the Barbarians" Mountain (Shahu).
+Wujie was wounded.
+After the defeat of Wujie, Wuzong ordered Ormïzt's troops to be broken up and dispersed among different units.
 Ormïzt refused to obey.
 His troops were massacred by general Liu Mian.
 With the defeat of the two major Uyghur groups, Wuzong saw his chance to get rid of the Manichaeans.
 He ordered Manichaean temples in several cities to be destroyed, the confiscation of their estates, and the execution of the clergy.

-In 846, the penultimate Uyghur khagan, Öge, was killed after having spent his 6-year reign fighting the Kyrgyz, the supporters of his rival Ormïzt, a brother of Kürebir, and Tang dynasty troops in Ordos and today Shaanxi.
+In 846, Wujie, was killed after having spent his 6-year reign fighting the Kyrgyz, the supporters of his rival Ormïzt, a brother of Qasar, and Tang dynasty troops in Ordos and today Shaanxi.
 His brother, Enian Qaghan, was decisively defeated by Tang forces in 847.